amaranth-lang/rfcs/text/0041-fixed-point.md

   - I feel like the `i_width` and `f_width` names are difficult enough to read that it's of more importance than bikeshedding to come up with something more readable. (@whitequark)
     - `.int_bits`, `.frac_bits`?
     - cursed option: `int, frac = x.width`?
+  - `.round()` is a bit awkwardly named when it's used both to increase and decrease precision.

 ## Future possibilities
 [future-possibilities]: #future-possibilities